Nestle Indonesia adds $220 mln to investments

-JAKARTA, May 20 (Reuters) - Nestle Indonesia, a subsidiary of Swiss conglomerate Nestle NESN.S, has topped up its investments in the country by $220 million, to build a new factory in Central Java and expand production in three other facilities, the government said on Thursday.
+JAKARTA/ZURICH, May 20 (Reuters) - Nestle Indonesia, a subsidiary of Swiss conglomerate Nestle NESN.S, has topped up its investment in the country by $220 million, to build a new factory and expand production in three other facilities, the government said on Thursday.

 The company started the factory's construction in Batang, Central Java, on Thursday.
-It hopes to start production of dairy products and other drinks by 2023.
+It hopes to start production of Bear Brand liquid milk and Milo and Nescafe ready-to-drink beverages by 2023.

+"Despite the COVID-19 pandemic, we are optimistic about the growth opportunities in Indonesia," Ganesan Ampalavanar, the market head of Nestle Indonesia, said in a separate statement.

+Nestle said it wanted to create about 200 new jobs and would use Indonesian raw materials wherever possible.

 ((tabita.diela@thomsonreuters.com; +628111135032;))